 Inception of ShoutMeLoud: 6Th Anniversary Special

 If you check out the who.is details of ShoutMeLoud, you will know that ShoutMeLoud domain was bought on 30th november 2008, and it was 1st December when a Blog name ShoutMeLoud was live on the internet.
 When I started blogging six years back, I had no idea about making money from a blog, and I was blogging because I enjoyed the writing part and sharing what I knew.
 With time, I got a great response from my readers, and from hobby, this name (Blogging) become a profession to me.

 Gratitude to everyone who made things happen:

 Today is the day, I want to thank people who made ShoutMeLoud the way you see it right now.
 I would start by thanking one of my senior from college, Mohit Nanda, the guy who taught me everything about internet at the first place.
 I would like to thank Ankit for giving me his credit card to buy Web-hosting and that’s how ShoutMeLoud blog came into the picture.
-I would also like to thank Rahul Bansal, as he was my inspiration, and I had the pleasure of working with him for a period of 6 months.
 My heartiest gratitude to Mani karthik, who helped me in the beginning of my blogging career to understand about WordPress SEO and it’s because of him I learned about basics of Search engine optimization.

 The Journey of ShoutMeLoud: From An idea to a reality

 In 2008, after graduating from college, all I had in my mind was to kill one year of time, so I can join Accenture (Company where I got campus placement).
 Since I had enough time in hand to report to Accenture, I joined Convergys and worked there for six months.
 While working for Convergys, I started my first blog on BlogSpot and started sharing things I knew.